be-ns/simpsons_analysis/README.md

 ![distribution of scores](https://github.com/be-ns/simpsons_analysis/blob/master/graphs/distribution_of_scores.png?raw=true)

 The Data was split into a `train` and `holdout` set (80% / 20% breakdown).
-Models were built using the training set with the final model selected based on the best hold-out RMSE.
+Models were built using the training set with the final model selected having the best hold-out RMSE.
 The algorithm was run in a while loop on an EC2 instance overnight, allowing the model to overwrite any saved models when the score improved.
 The overnight score went from .042 to 0.351; the  model for the latter was saved (i.e. pickled).
 Persisting the model file allows me to skip the training step in the future.

 #### MODEL SELECTION / BENCHMARKING
 Data benchmarking was done with minor hyperparameter optimization for several algorithms.
 All models were trained on the training set (80% of original data) and scores below are for 3-fold cross-validated models for both training error and test error.